 ensures the normalization of the distribution function $\nu$.

-Ordinary differential equations for the scaling parameters $b_i$ and $\Theta_i$ can be obtained by taking moments of the BVE, i.e.~by integrating it with a prefactor over the whole phase space.
-Using the prefactor $r_ik_i$, i.e.~performing the operation $\int d^3rd^3k/(2\pi)^3r_ik_i \,\times$ (\ref{bve}), leads to the following coupled differential equations for the spatial scaling parameters $b_i$
+Ordinary differential equations for the scaling parameters $b_{\imath}$ and $\Theta_{\imath}$ can be obtained by taking moments of the BV equation, i.e.~by integrating it with a prefactor over the whole phase space.
+Using the prefactor $r_ik_i$, i.e.~performing the operation $\int d^3rd^3k/(2\pi)^3r_ik_i \,\times$ (\ref{bve}), leads to the following coupled ordinary differential equations for the spatial scaling parameters $b_{\imath}$

 where $\left\langle \bullet \right\rangle^0=\int d^3rd^3k\,\bullet \nu^0({\bf r},{\bf k})/(2\pi)^3$ denotes the phase-space average in equilibrium and $\tilde{n}^0$ is the Fourier transform of the spatial density in equilibrium $n^0({\bf r})=\int d^3q\,\nu^0({\bf r},{\bf q})/(2\pi)^3$.
 Furthermore $\tilde{W}_i(b,{\bf k})$ represents an abbreviation for